Dans-labs/automated_subject_indexing_tool/README.md

 ## Method
 The task consist of two main components:
-- Summarizing the content of the dataset with keywords
+- Summarizing the content of the dataset with keywords.
-- Entity linking: linking the generated keywords to controlled vocabulary terms with resolvable URIs
+- Entity linking: linking the generated keywords to controlled vocabulary terms with resolvable URIs.